eldesh/colored_printf/readme.rst

 just run *make* in top level directory of this library, then you will get *lib/libcolored-printf.a*.

-*make -C sample* would build the sample program *sample/colorspace-sample* .
+*make sample* would build the sample programs *colorchart* and *show_ppm* .

+colorchart
-This sample output color chart.
+  display color chart.

+show_ppm
+  display PPM image.

 How to Use
 ---------------------------------------------------------------

-see sample/colorspace-sample.c :)
+see sample/colorchart.c :)

 Main API